coneco-lab/git-tutorial/tutorial.md

 The first piece of information concerns the latest commit, which was pushed by user `matteo-d-m` (in this case, the owner of the repository) with the commit message `update README.md`.
 Git assigned the commit a unique identifier (visible on the right side of the strip), which is `8421a5c` and can be used to revert subsequent file versions to the present state.

 The second piece of information is right next to the commit's identifier, and it is the total number of commits that were pushed to the remote (in this case, 50).
-Clicking on it opens a list of all commits with the corresponding message and unique identifiers, as follows:
+Clicking on it opens a list of all commits with the corresponding messages and unique identifiers, as follows:

 ![commit-history](./files/image-2.png)